 What is a website visitor worth?
 What is the value of a website visitor and lead?
 We took a look at the numbers and came up with some pretty interesting answers to the question.

 Since that initial conversation, I've started to ask similar questions with all new prospects.
 Surprisingly, I've yet to meet anyone that really has a firm grasp of the value of a website visitor.
 Most business owners know the value of a customer, but I doubt very few have taken the time to figure out some additional key data as it relates to their web presence.

 If you're serious about measuring your marketing ROI, there are some key metrics that you should be aware of:

-- Average Lifetime Value (LTV) of a Customer
+- Average Customer Lifetime Value (CLV)

 This number should change your thinking a bit.
 In this case, you're no longer selling a $4,000 per month deal, you're selling to a $144,000 customer.

-One Final Point - It's all about the ROI
+One Final Point: It's all about the ROI

 Many businesses who haven't thought about the LTV of a customer will instantly balk at the idea of spending thousands of dollars on digital marketing.
 However, if you take the time to work the numbers, you can instantly see the value of investing in a marketing agency that delivers a strong ROI.